ashveebancolitaa1169/student-info-system/README.md

-# 🎓 Student Information System (MIDTERM Project)
+ Student Information System (MIDTERM Project)

-A **Python console-based Student Information System** that allows you to **add, view, update, and delete student records** — with JSON data persistence and activity logging.
+A Python console-based Student Information System** that allows you to **add, view, update, and delete student records  with JSON data persistence and activity logging.

----

-## 🧠 Project Overview
+ Project Overview
 This project was created as part of a Midterm Exam requirement.
 It demonstrates **CRUD operations**, **JSON data storage**, and **modular Python architecture** following clean coding practices.

----

-## 🚀 Features
+Features

 | Feature | Description |
 |----------|-------------|